Octavo: History

+Johann Froben was the first in 1491 to print Bible in octavo and with illustration; his edition became known as "Poor man's Bible" due to its affordability.
 Beginning in 1501, Aldus Manutius of Venice began to print classical works in small octavo format which were easily portable.
 These editions contained only the text of the works, without the commentary and notes, and became very popular with educated readers.
 As a result, Aldus became closely associated with the octavo format.

 Size

 Beginning in the mid-nineteenth century, technology permitted the manufacture of large sheets or rolls of paper on which books were printed, many text pages at a time.
 As a result, it may be impossible to determine the actual format (i.e., the number of leaves formed from each sheet fed into a press).
 The term "octavo" as applied to such books may refer simply to the size of the book.
 The use of the term "octavo" as applied to such books refers to books which are generally between 8 and 10 in tall, the most common size for modern hardbound books.
 More specific sizes are denoted by reference to certain paper sizes as follows: